roniskywalker/Projecten_/README.md

 - It supports CRUD operation on the projects, tasks & issues list💫
 - Multicolored stylish font is implemented💯
-- Effectively fast access to the gitHub link⚡
+- Effectively fast access to the gitHub link is also added⚡
 - Alias name can be used like. c (create), r (read)✨
 - It is so interactive🎨